ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 ### Asymmetric Routing Limitation
 {: #vpc-transit-asymmetric-routing-limitation}
-The remaining failures are cross zone failures enterprise <-> spoke.
+The remaining failures are cross zone failures enterprise <-> spoke(s).

 Example failure:
    ```sh
    FAILED py/test_transit.py::test_curl[l-enterprise-z1 -> r-spoke0-z2] - assert False
    ```

-The blue line represents a TCP connection request from enterprise through the transit gateway: 192.168.0.4 <--TCP--> 10.2.1.4.
-The transit gateway will choose a transit VPC zone based on the matching address prefix.
+The blue line represents a TCP connection request from enterprise through the {{site.data.keyword.tg_short}}: 192.168.0.4 <--TCP--> 10.2.1.4.
+The {{site.data.keyword.tg_short}} will choose a transit VPC zone based on the matching address prefix.
 The matching address prefix for 10.2.1.4 is 10.2.1.0/24 in the lower zone.

 The red line represents the TCP connection response to 192.168.0.4.
-The transit gateway delivers to the transit VPC using the matching address prefix 192.168.0.0/24 in the upper zone.
+The {{site.data.keyword.tg_short}} delivers to the transit VPC using the matching address prefix 192.168.0.0/24 in the upper zone.
 The {{site.data.keyword.vpc_short}} uses the industry standard state based routing for secure TCP connection tracking.
 This requires that the TCP connection pass through the same firewall-router in both directions.
 The VPC does not support tcp "Asymmetric Routing".

 It is interesting to note that an attempt to ping using the ICMP protocol would not suffer from this limitation.
 ICMP does not require a stateful connection.
 Connectivity from 192.168.0.4 <--ICMP--> 10.2.1.4 via ICMP is possible.
 You can run the ping marked tests to verify via copy paste of the failed output  The **l-** is for left and **r-** is for right: